socialistlegacy/socialistlegacy/content/about.md

 It seeks to do so by plumbing into the depths of the archives of the old socialist tradition, recovering fragments that might perplex or astound or captivate the reader or viewer, to provoke at once wonder and melancholy, and more importantly, to induce a desire for critical reflection.

-*The Socialist Legacy* intends to [brush history against the grain](https://www.sfu.ca/~andrewf/CONCEPT2.html), to expose the constellation our moment forms invisibly with an earlier one, lost in the thickets of long ago, in hopes that the continuum of history into which both are assimilated might still be blown sky-high.
+*The Socialist Legacy* attempts to brush history against the grain, to expose the constellation our moment forms invisibly with an earlier one, lost in the thickets of long ago, in hopes that the continuum of history into which both are assimilated might still be blown sky-high.